-The food and beverage company decided to pipe the same vacuum pressure into the inlet of the Pinch Valve to equalise the pressure, and have also switched to an EPDM food quality sleeve.
+The food and beverage company decided to pipe the same vacuum pressure into the inlet of the Pinch Valve for coffee granules to equalise the pressure, and have also switched to an EPDM food quality sleeve.
 This has given them much longer service lifetimes, allowing production to continue without interruptions.

 AKO keep many sleeve sizes and varieties in stock, available for next day delivery, but advise for spare sleeves to be kept on the shelf, just in case of emergency failures.